aryanmahawar205/EDA-Basketball/README.md

 # EDA-Basketball
-Web App deployed using Streamlit to perform EDA and display and download player stats from 1950 to 2024.
+Web App deployed using Streamlit to perform EDA on NBA player stats from 1950 to 2024.

 ### Steps to run :